Finding Your Fitness “Why”

 Throughout every fitness journey, there are going to be peaks, valleys and even plateaus that will hit you when you least expect it.
 But, one thing is essential to remember throughout your day-to-day training, and that is why you embarked on this journey in the first place.

 As many who have been on their fitness journey for a while now know, the path towards reaching your goals is never easy.
 It takes a lot of hard work, dedication, discipline and time.
-Nothing happens overnight, especially in CrossFit.
-The CrossFit Games athletes that you see or follow on social media didn’t reach the level of fitness that they’re at by taking shortcuts.
+Nothing happens overnight, especially in Fitness.
+The Fitness Games athletes that you see or follow on social media didn’t reach the level of fitness that they’re at by taking shortcuts.

 While this may not be the case for all those athletes—and sharing a PR you recently achieved every now and then is completely deserved—for some of us, we need to be reminded why we started this fitness journey in the first place.
 But, to find your “why” you may need to dig a bit deeper than the motivational cues you see on social media or receive from your coaches when they tell you “good lift,” or “great job!”

 Sure, coaches can motivate us with their words, actions, and thoughts.
 But those motivational things don’t drive us to and from the gym, nor do they fix the food that meets our macros or diet, and they don’t turn the TV off early so you can get the few extra hours of sleep your body needs to take on the next day.
 Only you can do those things for yourself.
 What all of us really need to find is where our motivation stems from—our passion for what we do and why we do it.